-\xgy{\textit{\textbf{Contributions.}}} \xgy{The main contributions of this survey paper can be summarized as follows: \begin{itemize} \item To the best of our knowledge, it is the first work to provide an in-depth review of cross-modality brain image synthesis by considering the level of supervision, especially for both unsupervised and weakly-supervised cross-modality synthesis. \item It provides a comprehensive review on the relationship between cross-modality synthesis and its downstream tasks.
-This survey focuses on how to make an appropriate cross-modality brain image synthesis to correctly improve the downstream tasks, such as image segmentation, registration and diagnosis. \item It summarizes the main issues and potential challenges in cross-modality brain image synthesis, which outlines the underlying research directions for future works. \end{itemize}}
+\xgy{\textit{\textbf{Contributions.}}} \xgy{The main contributions of this survey paper can be summarized as follows: \begin{itemize} \item To the best of our knowledge, it is the first work to provide an in-depth review of cross-modality brain image synthesis by considering the level of supervision, especially for both unsupervised and weakly supervised cross-modality synthesis. \item It provides a comprehensive review of the relationship between cross-modality synthesis and its downstream tasks.
+This survey focuses on how to synthesize appropriate cross-modality brain images to improve downstream tasks, such as image segmentation, registration, and diagnosis. \item It summarizes the main issues and potential challenges in cross-modality brain image synthesis, highlighting the underlying research directions for future work. \end{itemize}}

 \textbf{Organization.} The rest of the paper is organized as follows.
-We firstly introduce the chronological overview of cross-modality brain image synthesis and gives these methods in Section~\ref{sec:chronological}.
+We begin with a chronological overview of cross-modality brain image synthesis and review these methods in Section~\ref{sec:chronological}.
 In Section~\ref{sec:learn_paradigm}, we review cross-modality neuroimage synthesis on the basis of the level of supervision.
-Next, we review the recent advances in modality synthesis in Section~\ref{sec:range}.
-In Section~\ref{sec:down_task}, we provide an analysis of how cross-modality synthesis significantly improves the performance of the downstream task.
-Then, we describe the popular datasets in Section~\ref{sec:dataset}, review various loss functions in Section~\ref{sec:losses} and take a retrospective view of the metrics function in Section~\ref{sec:metrics}.
+Next, we review recent advances in modality synthesis in Section~\ref{sec:range}.
+In Section~\ref{sec:down_task}, we provide an analysis of how cross-modality synthesis significantly improves the performance of the downstream tasks.
+Then, in Section~\ref{sec:dataset}, we describe the popular datasets and go over various loss functions in Section~\ref{sec:losses} and take a retrospective view of the evaluation metrics in Section~\ref{sec:metrics}.
 In the end, we provide future research directions for brain neuroimage cross-modality synthesis in Section~\ref{sec:future_work}.